kiransalve/Power-BI/Learn with Gigs/Questions.md

 types = Transaction, Snapshot, Accumulating Snapshot, Factless, and Aggregate.

+Transaction Fact Table

+Used to store individual business events.

+Granularity: One row per event / transaction.

+Use case: Sales, Payments, Attendance logs, Clickstream events

+Snapshot Fact Table

+Captures the state of a business at a specific scheduled time interval — daily, weekly, monthly.

+Granularity: One row per entity per time period.

+Use case: Inventory Levels, Bank Account Balance, Marketing funnel counts

+Accumulating Snapshot Fact Table

+Tracks a process that has a defined beginning and end, and updates over time.

+Use case: Order to Delivery, Loan process, Hiring process

+Factless Fact Table

+Contains no numeric measures, only keys.

+Used to record events or relationships.

+Use case: Attendance, Enrollment, Promotions, Approvals

+Aggregate Fact Table (Summary Fact)

+Stores pre-calculated summaries to improve reporting speed.

+Used when transaction table is too large.

+Use case: Performance reporting, KPIs, forecasting

 A Dimension Table contains descriptive, categorical data — like names, regions, product categories, customer segments, etc.

 These tables are smaller and help provide context to the facts.